theo-armour/2020/pages/doing-knowing-being/archive/2020-06-21-personal-life-topics.md

 * Art Listening to music
 * Simplify Minimalism

-## Judging Goals ~ Christian trinity: Holy ghost
+## Be ~ Judging Goals

+Christian trinity: Holy ghost

 * who: the world, everybody, family - feeling more than sensing
 * When: timeless
 * Why: Pinnacle: Love
-* Where in nature
+* Where: in nature

-BrainLevel:: 2-Deliberate-based "doing
+BrainLevel:: 2-Deliberate-based doing

 Knowing **Being** Doing